What to consider when downsizing your car

 An elderly couple inspecting a car at a dealership

-There are benefits to downsizing your car, but it pays to thoroughly consider your personal circumstances before making the swap.
+There are benefits to downsizing your car to a small hatch or SUV, but it pays to thoroughly consider your personal circumstances before making the swap.

-Car running costs as well as lifestyle changes such as switching careers or moving residences are also reasons that households might consider downsizing one or more vehicles.
-For example, that large SUV might have been perfect when living regionally, but a move to a metropolitan area could make a hatchback more economical to run, and easier to drive and park.
+Car running costs and lifestyle changes, such as switching careers or moving residences, are among the reasons households might consider downsizing one or more vehicles.
+For example, a large SUV might work well if you're living in a regional area, but a move to the city could make a hatchback more economical to run, and easier to drive and park.

 Swapping to a smaller vehicle can have a host of benefits, with light or small cars often more fuel efficient without compromising on comfort or features.
 They can also be cheaper to maintain and service.
-According to RACV’s latest Car Running Costs Survey, the average monthly running costs for light cars, small cars and small SUVs is less than $1,100, while the average monthly running costs for medium cars, medium SUVs and large SUVs is over $1,300.
+According to RACV’s latest Car Running Costs Survey, the average monthly running costs for light cars, small cars and small SUVs is less than $900, while the average monthly running costs for medium cars, medium SUVs and large SUVs is more than $1,200.

 Vehicle Category